vietanhit97/Project-Javascript-Yarn/README.md

 # javascript-project-boilerplate

-## What is this?

-An opinionated, extremely-bare-bones JavaScript project template.
+## An opinionated, extremely-bare-bones JavaScript project template.

 ## Why did you make this?